August 4, 2024

 Seasonal freedom

 Many of our returning employees love the opportunity to work hard during the landscaping season in order to play hard over the winter.
-“The seasonal aspect of the job is great for me,” Zack Neufeld said.
+“The seasonal aspect of the job is great for me,” Zach Neufeld said.
 “It allows me to travel in the winter or snowboard and enjoy the mountains and downtime resting from all the hard work throughout the season.”
 First-year Rhian Jeffrys appreciates the flexibility: “I think that offering the extra hours doing snow removal and not being the normal nine to five shift is great.
 It gives options to those who just want to take a break or be able to work a few hours here and there.”

 Perhaps it is our mission/purpose statement, our North Star if you will, that summarizes and guides us to build a company where people want to stay: “We are building a people business with those who share our drive for excellence and appreciate the many rewards that accompany working in a transparent and inclusive way: exciting challenges, camaraderie and friendships, a sense of purpose, feelings of accomplishment, profits, and a path to partnership.”